JUST WHAT IS GUM DISEASE ANYWAY, AND WHY DO SO MANY PEOPLE HAVE IT?

-It would be easy to go into a long clinical description explaining the inflammatory cascade associated with oral bacterial growth, but that would put you to sleep faster than a freshman accounting class
+It would be easy to go into a long clinical description explaining gum disease and oral bacterial growth, but that would put you to sleep faster than a freshman accounting class

 So here is what you really need to know, I’ll try to make it fun